-All processes are controlled under Lean Six-Sigma discipline with the capability to manufacture precisely to application requirements.
+Lean Six-Sigma discipline is part of all of our manufacturing processes and supports the capability to manufacture precisely to application requirements.
 Unlike traditional quality control systems, Lean Six Sigma provides methods to re-engineer processes to eliminate non-value added steps and create a system that minimizes errors and defects.
 The Company's Director of Quality is a certified Six Sigma Master Black Belt.
 Nanophase requires that its manufacturing supervisors, engineers and technicians are trained and become, at minimum, certified Green Belts.

 Nanophase's operations employ a cellular, team-based manufacturing approach, where workers operate in work "cells," under a Lean Manufacturing environment to continuously advance and improve production capabilities.
 The Company's manufacturing approach and targeted engineering actions have resulted in continuing process innovations and improvements that have reduced the variable manufacturing cost significantly over the past four years.
-Using Lean Six Sigma discipline, Nanophase has been able to achieve 99% customer service levels with no customer returns over the last four years.
+Using Lean Six Sigma discipline, Nanophase has been able to achieve 99% customer service levels with no customer returns over the last five years.